-Project Descriptor Data Elements (PDDE), as defined in the FY2024 HMIS Data Standards, are used to identify organizations, specific projects, and corresponding project details to which an individual client is associated in HMIS.
-At a minimum, HUD requires that CoCs collect and enter PDDE into HMIS for:
+Project Descriptor Data Elements (PDDE), as defined in the HMIS Data Standards, are then used to identify organizations, specific projects, and corresponding project details to which an individual client is associated in HMIS.
+Funding for the project may require it to participate in HMIS data collection (meaning entering client data in HMIS) or a project may decide to participate in HMIS because of the benefits of being part of the community's HMIS.
+Either way, Continuum Projects that are participating in HMIS data collection are required to have PDDEs in HMIS.